Chelsea take Wrexham wonderkid Dan Davies on trial in bid to boost youth team

 Chelsea take Wrexham wonderkid Davies on trial in bid to boost youth team

-Chelsea have taken Wrexham's 17-year-old left-back Daniel Davies on a week-long trial amid a six-month-long aim to fill a gap in their academy.
+Chelsea have taken Wrexham's 16-year-old left-back Daniel Davies on a week-long trial amid a six-month-long aim to fill a gap in their academy.

 This summer's youth exodus has left Chelsea searching for players from non-league teams, with several being considered or signed in recent weeks.